nspyre-org/nspyre/docs/source/getting_started.rst

 GUI and Plotting
 ================

-The starting point for an NSpyre GUI is ``NSpyreApp``, which creates a template Qt application with the default look and feel of NSpyre. ``MainWidget`` provides a list of other widgets that the user can load into the GUI, as well as a convenient dockable interface for rearranging widgets.
-The code below creates a GUI that can load one of the NSpyre plotting widgets, ``FlexLinePlotWidget``, and a theoretical user-defined experiment widget ``ExampleExperiment``.
+The starting point for an nspyre GUI is ``nspyreApp``, which creates a template Qt application with the default look and feel of nspyre. ``MainWidget`` provides a list of other widgets that the user can load into the GUI, as well as a convenient dockable interface for rearranging widgets.
+The code below creates a GUI that can load one of the nspyre plotting widgets, ``FlexLinePlotWidget``, and a theoretical user-defined experiment widget ``ExampleExperiment``.